The Top 10 Most Timeless Interior Finishes

 3. CLEAN & SIMPLE LINES

-• the stain colour is moderate
+• The stain color is moderate.

-• no exposed hinges
+• There are no exposed hinges

 Kylie M Interiors, edesign, online paint colour consultant.
 Living room with gray accent chairs, Pure White walls and trim, gallery wall and navy blue builtins